mrichelmy/PALO_ITest/README.md

  - 'pages' folder : all pages whitch composed the application ;
  - 'scripts' folder : api calls and js scripts ;

+**Calculator** :
+My calculator is based on the *eval* function.
+It is unappreciated by many developers, due to it vulnaribility (js injection for example).
+But in this case, I think that we can use it, due to the restrictive ckeck done on the input string.
+It will be a pleasure to discuss it with you ! ;)

 ## Back-end part
 **Techno** : Node.JS + Mysql